oracle/docker-images/OracleManagementAgent/README.md

 All scripts and files hosted in this project and GitHub [`docker-images/OracleManagementAgent`](./) repository, required to build the Docker images are, unless otherwise noted, released under the [UPL 1.0](https://oss.oracle.com/licenses/upl/) license.

 ## Customer Support
-Oracle Management Agent docker image is supported for Oracle Linux 7.
+Oracle Management Agent container image is supported for Oracle Linux 7.
 For more details please see My Oracle Support.

 ## Copyright
 Copyright (c) 2022 Oracle and/or its affiliates.
-All rights reserved.